 Was your claim for death benefits denied because the insured used alcohol?
 Was the insured’s death from complications from alcohol abuse?
 Was the insured intoxicated when they died, but their death had nothing to do with alcohol use or abuse?

-In many cases where the life insurance company denied beneficiaries’ claims due to the insured’s alcohol use, we can help you get your claim paid.
+In many cases where the life insurance company denied beneficiaries’ claims due to the insured’s alcohol use, we can help you get your claim paid by appealing the life insurance claim denial.
 Let the experienced life insurance beneficiary attorneys at Boonswang Law fight for you.
 There is no cost unless we win.

 If you or a loved one is struggling with alcohol abuse, call the Substance Abuse and Mental Health Services Administration (SAMHSA) hotline at 1-800-662-HELP (4357) for free and confidential help, 24 hours a day.